Canadian passport: Application and issuance

+Although the provincial or territorial birth certificate is accepted by IRCC as valid proof of citizenship, Section 3(2) of the Citizenship Act declares that a child born in Canada to a diplomatic or consular officer or other representative of a foreign country, or an employee in the service of such person, is not a Canadian citizen if neither parent was a Canadian citizen or Canadian permanent resident at time of the child's birth.
+Such persons may be issued Canadian passports, as their provincial or territorial birth certificate are considered as proof of citizenship.
+Under the act, however, they are legally not Canadian citizens even if they hold a valid Canadian passport.

 The issuance of passports falls under the Royal Prerogative.
 They are issued, in the name of the reigning Canadian monarch (as expressed in the passport note), according to the Canadian Passport Order.
 This Order in Council specifies grounds for which Immigration, Refugees and Citizenship Canada (IRCC) can issue or renew a passport.

-De facto requirement to enter Canada
+Requirement to enter Canada

-Under the Canadian Charter of Rights and Freedoms, all Canadian citizens have the right to enter Canada.
 Since 10 November 2016, under the new visa regulations all visa-free passport holders (except for U.S. citizens, U.S. nationals and U.S. permanent residents) are required to apply for an Electronic Travel Authorization (eTA) before boarding a flight to Canada.
 This means there is now a de facto requirement for Canadian citizens to use a Canadian passport when travelling to or transiting through Canada by air, unless a special authorization is obtained within 10 days of travel.

 As the eTA is used for the sole purpose of immigration screening for non-Canadian visitors entering Canada on a temporary basis, all Canadian citizens are automatically barred from applying for an eTA.
 Hence a passport requirement is effectively in place, because a Canadian citizen who travels on a visa-free, non-Canadian passport will be prevented from boarding the commercial flight to Canada unless the passenger can present a valid Canadian passport during check-in.